NVComputing/nvcomputingsite/resources/acsl/regex.md

 The lower path would produce `/aba*ab/`.

 Now, we can put these together to get our overall regex of `/a((ba*a(ab|ba)a)|(aba*ab))/`.
-Note how many parentheses were used to clarify what the different union alternatives are.
+Note that many parentheses were used to clarify what the different union alternatives are.
 This regex matches what is written for #3; hence, #3 is our answer.

 ---